henrikfroehling/Trakt.NET/docs/docs/essentials/exceptionhandling.md

 If an OAuth authorized user has a locked user account, a [`TraktLockedUserAccountException`](xref:TraktNet.Exceptions.TraktLockedUserAccountException) is thrown.

 This means that the user should [contact the Trakt support](https://support.trakt.tv/).

+## Request Validation Exception

+Any argument, such as movie or show ids, given to a module method is validated before actually executing the request.
+If for example an id is not valid (contains spaces, etc.) a [`TraktRequestValidationException`](xref:TraktNet.Exceptions.TraktRequestValidationException) is thrown.

+## Post Validation Exception

+For post requests where data is sent to the [Trakt.tv](https://trakt.tv/) [API](http://docs.trakt.apiary.io/#) a [`TraktPostValidationException`](xref:TraktNet.Exceptions.TraktPostValidationException) might be thrown, if the post object contains invalid data.
+E.g. a required property is null.